 Making a representation of the Good Mother is a good way to connect with Good Mother energy.
 It can be a drawing, a collage, a sculpture, a symbol in meditation, a list of Good Mother messages and qualities, etc.

-You can also build an internal sense of a Good Mother through memories of a loving person in your life, or internalization of the person’s love and support, such as having a dialogue with your therapist or another safe person in your journal.
+You can also build an internal sense of a Good Mother through memories of a loving person in your life, or internalization of the person’s love and support, such as having a dialogue with your mental health counselor or another safe person in your journal.

 The idea is to anchor the ideal mother and give her a form.
 That form can help you evoke her energy when you start doing your inner work.

 3. A Second Chance At Finding A Good Mother

 The undermothered can still receive the mothering they have missed in their childhood.

 You might find yourself receiving love, guidance, encouragement, protection, nurturance, etc. from more than one relationship – from your partner, mental health counselor, close friends, spiritual teachers, in-laws, and from the mother you eventually develop within yourself.

 These relationships help you see that your needs are being fulfilled out of love and not out of obligation (like you used to feel during your childhood).
 This helps you develop a healthy sense of entitlement.

 For this to happen, the Good Mother substitutes must feel safe to you and need to be generous with their love and attention.

 To heal our mother wounds, you need to open up to receive your basic needs from these relationships.
 You might need to sit through the discomfort of dealing with feelings of unworthiness and learning to trust, before you can open up to receive nurturance.